 A well-lit home is less attractive for someone to wreak havoc on because burglars don’t want to be seen.
 Go figure.
 Installing motion sensors that either turns the lights on or makes the lights go brighter when motion is detected, can startle and scare away anyone who is getting too close without an invitation.

-According to AckermanSecurity.com, bright lights are not recommended for security because brighter lights cause darker shadows making it easier to hide.
+According to AckermanSecurity.comLink opens in a new tab, bright lights are not recommended for security because brighter lights cause darker shadows making it easier to hide.
 Ideal security lights will give you enough light to see without creating really dark shadows.

 Lights should be placed over all entrances to the house; this includes the garage doors and first floor windows.
 Additional lights on the pathways is a nice touch visually and serves as additional security.
 Even if you can’t put lights everywhere you would like to, any light is better than no light.
 Choose the most effective spots for lighting and install them to deter troublemakers.